 We’ve consolidated a list of resources available in Singapore that may come in handy.
-There’s lots of information and links ahead, so it may take some time to digest all the info below.
+There’s lots of information and links ahead, so it may take some time to digest all the information below.

 Special Needs Preschool Resources

-If your child requires intervention in preschool, Ministry of Social and Family Developement (MSF) has 5 different levels of support:
+If your child requires intervention in preschool, Ministry of Social and Family Development (MSF) has 5 different levels of support: